benshimonz/V1/README.md

 First, any triplet (A,B,C) that matches the pattern is found.
 Then, the aggregate condition is checked:

-For any assignment of A:
+For each concrete A:

-* There are at least 10 assignments of B such that (B called A, and A called a phone that is not B)
+* There are at least 10 concrete B's such that (B called A, and A called a phone that is not B)

-Hence, for any assignment of A:
+Hence, for each concrete A:

 * At least 10 phones called A and either (i) A called only one phone - which is not one of those (ii) A called at least 2 phones